Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Introduction

-In this paper, we propose a novel Decomposed Prototype Learning (\textbf{DPL}) for FSSGG, which can mitigate the mentioned issues.
-Specifically, \textbf{for the first issue}, in order to model multiple semantics of predicates, we construct a decomposable semantic space and represent each predicate as multiple semantic prototypes in this space.
-As the semantic meaning of each predicate is highly relevant to the subject-object pairs, we exploit the subject-object pair context of support samples to help us construct the semantic space for each predicate.
-However, due to the small number of support samples, it is difficult to catch enough information to build high-quality semantic representations.
-Inspired by recent prompt-tuning works, we devise learnable prompts to help us induce the knowledge of powerful pretrained VL models for deeper exploration of the predicate semantic space.
-Besides, in order to explore more novel compositions of subject-object context, we decompose the subject-object pairs and generate prototypes for subjects and objects separately (\eg, \texttt{boy}-\texttt{has} and \texttt{has}- \texttt{food} are regarded as two prototypes to be composable with other subject or object prototypes).
-We assign soft scores to each prototype for the input sample, and then exploit the attended prototype representations to enhance the final latent embedding of the sample. \textbf{For the second issue}, we devise an intelligent metric learner to estimate the confidence of each support sample for each query sample.
-Since each composition looks different, the metric learner will assign adaptive weights to each support sample by considering the relevance of their subject-object pairs to make more reliable predictions.
+In this paper, we propose a novel Decomposed Prototype Learning (\textbf{DPL}) model for FSSGG.
+In order to model diverse intrinsic composition patterns of predicates, we construct a decomposable latent space and represent each predicate as multiple decomposed prototypes in this space.
+As the semantics and visual appearance of each predicate are highly relevant to the subject-object pairs, we exploit the subject-object context of support samples to help us construct predicate prototype representations.
+However, due to the small number of support samples, it is difficult to catch enough information to build high-quality prototype representations.
+Inspired by recent prompt-tuning works, we devise a set of learnable prompts to help us infuse the knowledge of pretrained Vision-Language (VL) models which have powerful expression ability of both vision and semantics.
+Besides, in order to explore more novel compositions of object pairs for each predicate, we generate the subject prototype and object prototype separately based on each support sample (\eg, \texttt{boy}-\texttt{has} and \texttt{has}-\texttt{food} are regarded as two prototypes that can be composed with other subject or object prototypes).
+These prototypes can be regarded as composable units to construct different semantics for each predicate category.
+However, directly averaging these prototypes for each predicate is not able to handle different contexts of query samples.
+Hence, we propose to generate query-adaptive prototype representations for each predicate with more appropriate semantics given different query samples.
+Specifically, for a pair of query sample and predicate category, we assign adaptive weights to different predicate prototypes according to their subjects and objects, and then exploit the weighted prototype representation as the final prototype representation to estimate the distance, thereby making more reliable predictions.

-To better benchmark the new proposed Few-Shot SGG, we re-split the prevalent Visual Genome (VG) dataset~\cite{krishna2017visual} into 80 base predicate categories and 60 novel predicate categories to evaluate the transfer ability of the model on novel predicate categories.
-Meanwhile, the object categories are shared in both base and novel relation triplets.
+To better benchmark the Few-Shot SGG task, we re-split the prevalent Visual Genome (VG) dataset~\cite{krishna2017visual} into 80 seen predicate categories and 60 unseen predicate categories to evaluate the transfer ability of the model on novel predicate categories.
+Meanwhile, the object categories are shared in the samples of both seen and unseen predicate categories.
+Finally, we compare our proposed model with various FSL methods under different data splits and few-shot settings to show the effectiveness of our work.